dd288/simple_steam_elt/README.md

 # Steam top 100 games - active player count

-This pipeline is an ETL that pulls data from a third-party steam API called [steamspy API](https://steamspy.com/), load the data into our warehouse and vizualize it into a dashboard using [Metabase](https://www.metabase.com/).
+This pipeline is an ETL that pulls data from a third-party steam API called [steamspy API](https://steamspy.com/), load the data into our warehouse and visualize it into a dashboard using [Metabase](https://www.metabase.com/).

 ## Architecture
 ![alt text](https://github.com/dd288/simple_steam_elt/blob/main/resources/images/readme_pipe.png)

 This whole process of exctracting, transforming and loading the data is done using python.
 Postgres is our Data Warehouse and Metabase is used for the
-Data Vizualization.
+Data Visualization.

-### Dashboard vizualization
+### Dashboard visualization
 ![alt text](https://github.com/dd288/simple_steam_elt/blob/main/resources/images/Pasted%20image.png)

 ## Setup